 Q: I am an international student who lives off campus.
 My lease will end soon, and I can't return home.
 Can I apply for residence?

-Q: I am a current international student who plans to return home for the break.
+Q: I am a current international student who plans to return home for the summer break.
 Am I required to quarantine on my return?

 A; Yes, you will be required to quarantine when you return to Canada.

 Q: What are the quarantine arrangements for new or returning international students arriving in Canada?

 A: We have created an information page for students who must quarantine upon arrival at https://housing.uoguelph.ca/quarantine

 Q: Am I guaranteed residence for Fall 2021?

 A: At this time, we are not able to confirm if we will be able to extend our Residence Guarantee to all new first year students.
 Due to the dynamic and evolving nature of COVID-19 and the provincial response, we will continue to update our communication once we have better information about our residence capacity.
 In Fall 2020, we offered single room only accommodation, for students who met one of the following criteria:

 Upper year student in a program that has face-to-face course components and student lacks reliable transportation to and from campus